KristinaTalalaievska/visualization/02_activities/assignments/assignment_4.md

 > Who are the individuals and communities who might be impacted by your visualization?

-General Public, and as a separate categories  Health Officials, Researchers, who can take official desicions and provide awareness campaings.
+General public, and as a separate categories  health officials, researchers, who can take official desicions and provide awareness campaings.

 > How did you choose which features of your chosen dataset to include or exclude from your visualization?